chapatiz/po-lang-switcher/README.md

 # po-lang-switcher
-Switch code string language using po file
+Switch strings language using po file

+Exchange msgid and msgstr in po file and code files.
+Merge duplicate keys by concatenate their translation.
+Flag it as 'messy'.
+This way by opening the generated .po in poedit you can easily chose the right traduction.

 USAGE :